sedm0784/vim-rainbow-trails/README.markdown

 ![Another short Vim session.
 This time, when the cursor is moves, the trails are in greyscale.](https://normalmo.de/rainbow-greys.gif)

+For BUSINESS-certified rainbows, file a request to your IT department to install these [:highlight](https://vimhelp.org/syntax.txt.html#%3Ahighlight) commands in your vimrc.

 ```vim
 highlight RainbowRed guibg=#808080 ctermbg=244
 highlight RainbowOrange guibg=#6c6c6c ctermbg=242